codefellows/seattle-dotnet-401d1/Class28/Readme.md

   - add a folder and label it `Binary Search Trees`
   - add the code on a branch from this challenge into this repo
   - Your Readme document should include your notes about the challenge.
 	- What did you learn?
+(Explain how you felt before starting the challenge, what did you learn while researching, and how well do you understand the data structure after your self research)
-	- Where did you look?
+	- Where did you look? (**Be specific, what sites? resources?
+Books?)
 	- What notes did you use to help you successfully complete the challenge?
+(Did you write anything down, bookmark anything that looked userful?
+What did you use as a guideline or direction during the challenge?)
+	-
   - Submit a link to your repo PR in canvas